microsoft/vscode-wiki/Roadmap.md

 It should be quick and natural to customize VS Code to the way you work so that you can quickly get started working on your code.

-* Help to configure key bindings, themes, common settings on first run of VS Code
+* [ ] Help to configure key bindings, themes, common settings on first run of VS Code
-* Ability to create new and populated Workspaces from within VS Code
 * [ ] :runner: "Open in VS Code" from a git repository

 ## Eliminate Adoption Blockers